 The programme has close ties with the university’s Communication Science research programme, with a special focus on the organizational context and the relationship between communication and technology (high-tech, human touch), all with a strong international flavour.
 The Master's programme has four specializations:

 - Organizational Communication & Reputation: How organizations strategically manage their internal and external communications within the complexities of the modern world

 - Technology & Communication: The interplay between technology and communication, specifically new media developments, and the role of communication in technological innovations.

 - Marketing Communication & Design: Explaining, predicting, and influencing consumer behaviour, with special attention to the role of visual and multisensory design.

 - Digital Marketing Communication: Explaining, predicting, and influencing consumer behaviour, with special attention to the role of digital marketing strategies, social media, and big data.

 The programme at the University of Twente is characterized by:

-- a combination of academic rigour and practical relevance;
+- Combination of academic rigour and practical orientation;

 Communication and Information Studies approaches communication from a humanities perspective.
 It emphasizes the linguistic aspects of communication and looks particularly at the effect of spoken and written texts.
 Linguistic and textual information has a role to play in Communication Studies too, of course, but the difference lies in methodology.
 In Communication Studies, the focus is more on social science research, while Communication and Information Studies is more geared towards analysis and discussion.